afsmaira/telegram-recovery-tool/README.md

 ## Run

-Run `example.py` for default execution, which includes recover deleted messages, backup not deleted ones and merge all of them in a .md file.
+Run `telegramrec` for default execution, which includes recover deleted messages, backup not deleted ones and merge all of them in a .md file.

-## Next improvements coming soon...
+## Next improvements...

 1. Make a better output for .md files
 2. Make other output files as html, pdf, etc